Inherit the Wind (play): Act Three

 The time is the day after the Brady/Drummond confrontation.
 It is early morning, and still very hot.
 Act Three consists of a single scene, and all the major characters are present.
 The courtroom is jammed with people, including several radio reporters and their bulky equipment.
 Cates asks Drummond if he will be found guilty.
-Drummond responds that when he was seven years old, he received a rocking horse named Golden Dancer as a gift.
-But it broke when he rode it the first time.
+Drummond responds that when he was seven years old, he received an expensive rocking horse named "Golden Dancer" which broke the second he rode it due to shoddy craftsmanship.
 Drummond advises him that appearances can be deceiving, and a clear-cut guilty verdict may conceal many things.
 He also implicitly criticizes Brady as all show and no substance.
-Their discussion ends.
-Before the trial begins, the Mayor speaks privately with the Judge in front of the bench.
-The mass media have been making the town look bad, and the Mayor asks the Judge to go easy on Cates should there be a guilty verdict.
+Their discussion ends as the Mayor speaks privately with the Judge in front of the bench.
+Fearing that the town's image has been tarnished by Brady's antics, the Mayor asks the Judge to go easy on Cates should there be a guilty verdict.

-The Judge opens the trial, and the jury enters.
-Cates is given permission to speak before sentencing occurs, and says the law is unjust.
-But his assertion is not a strong one, and he sits down without completing his statement.
-The Judge takes the verdict from the jury, and declares Cates guilty.
-He sentences Cates to a $100 fine.
+The Judge resumes the trial, and the jury enters.
+Cates is given permission to speak and says only that the law is unjust.
+His voice is weak and unsteady, and he sits down without completing his statement.
+The Judge takes the verdict from the jury and pronounces Cates guilty but sentences him only to a $100 fine.
 Many in the crowd are angry at the verdict, but others are pleased.
-Brady denounces the sentence as too lenient.
-Drummond says Cates will pay no fine and will appeal.
-Outraged, Brady asks permission to speak to the crowd.
-But the Judge declares the proceedings over and the court adjourned.
-The Judge exits.
+Brady denounces the sentence as too lenient; Drummond says that it is wrong and predicts that an appeal will overturn the verdict.
+Brady asks for time to address the crowd with prepared remarks, but the Judge agrees with Drummond that the case has dragged on long enough and adjourns the court.